Pet & Dog Friendly Holidays with a Hot Tub in the UK

 Dogs are part of the family and enjoy spending quality time with their pack just as much as we do.

-More people than ever before want to take their four-legged friends with them when they go on holiday and businesses are realising that being dog-friendly can improve their footfall, reputation and profits significantly.
+More people than ever before want to take their four-legged friends with them when they go on holiday and businesses are realising that customers with dogs can improve their footfall, reputation and profits significantly.
 Good news then for dog-owners who can now enjoy a meal, drink or day out with their furry friend by their side when they book a dog-friendly holiday in the UK.

-A doggie paradise, Cornwall is one of the most dog-friendly holiday destinations in the country, with miles of golden sands, clifftop walks and loads of dog-friendly attractions such as The Eden Project (dogs not allowed in Biomes), Tintagel Castle and the Lost Gardens of Heligan in Mevagissey.
+A doggie paradise, Cornwall is one of the most pet friendly holiday destinations in the country, with miles of golden sands, clifftop walks and loads of dog-friendly attractions such as The Eden Project (dogs not allowed in Biomes), Tintagel Castle and the Lost Gardens of Heligan in Mevagissey.

-What could be a better way to relax on a short break then a leisurely woodland walk with your pup, (well apart from soaking in your private hot tub that is) and the home of Robin Hood certainly offers plenty of scenic walking routes even better there are plenty of dog-friendly pubs around so you can stop for refreshment.
+What could be a better way to relax on a short break then a leisurely woodland walk with your pup, (well apart from soaking in your private hot tub that is) and the home of Robin Hood certainly offers plenty of scenic walking routes even better there are plenty of bars and restaurants where dogs are welcome around so you can stop for refreshment.

 There are dog-friendly attractions around every corner in Dorset such as Lulworth Castle and Country Park with its extensive grounds and Portland Museum.
 Then there is the stunning New Forest to explore together plus miles of coastline with secluded coves and idyllic fishing villages.